jfjlaros/numauto/README.md

 ## Usage
-Input is read from standard input.

-The substitution schema is supplied by giving a list of production rules.
+The substitution schema is supplied by entering a list of production rules via standard input.
 Each production rule has one letter on the left hand side and one or more letters on the right hand side, the parts are separated by the `>` sign.

 The input can be supplied while the program is running.
 Press `Control-d` when the substitution schema is fully entered.